-The following CMS-1500 claim form instructions relate to the Hearing Hardware program.
+The following claim instructions relate to the Hearing Hardware program.

-Field No. Name Field Required Entry 19.
-Reserved for When Enter: Local Use applicable • "SCI=B" (Baby on parent's ProviderOne Client ID); or Claim notes.
-23. Prior When Use the prior authorization number assigned to you if/when Authorization applicable services have been denied and you are requesting an Number exception to rule.
-24D.
-Procedures, Yes Enter the appropriate Current Procedural Terminology Services or (CPT) or Common Procedure Coding System (HCPCS) Supplies procedure code for the services being billed.
-CPT/HCPCS Modifier: When appropriate enter a modifier.
+Name Field Required Entry Reserved for When Enter: Local Use applicable • "SCI=B" (Baby on parent's ProviderOne Client ID); or Claim notes.
+Prior When Use the prior authorization number assigned to you if/when Authorization applicable services have been denied and you are requesting an Number exception to rule.
+Procedure Code Yes Enter the appropriate Current Procedural Terminology (CPT) or Common Procedure Coding System (HCPCS) procedure code for the services being billed.
+Modifier: When appropriate enter a modifier.